 There are always more resources available for you if you connect with key players in the systems that serve your special needs group.
-There may be qualifying hoops to go through and steps ahead of you so start early and be prepared for delays.
+There may be qualifying hoops to go through and steps ahead of you, so start early and be prepared for delays.
 These systematic delays and red tape you must go through will likely reduce the potential for gaps in your treatment.

 Remember, your commitment to care for yourself, adherence, and radical acceptance will be vital to preserving your belief in a positive outcome for the future.
 It’s easy to disbelieve in your own recovery if you aren’t sticking to your treatment plan and completing your objectives in a reasonable time frame.
-So, expecting good results and positive gains in your recovery when you aren’t focused on your treatment and adherent with the recommendations of your providers can potentially put you at risk of an unexpected relapse when, a simple understanding of the risks and benefits of your treatment path will put you in range of your goals.
+So, expecting good results and positive gains in your recovery when you aren’t focused on your treatment and adherent to the recommendations of your providers can potentially put you at risk of an unexpected relapse, when a simple understanding of the risks and benefits of your treatment path will put you in range of your goals.

-Self-management of your symptoms may not be realistic either, and you may be confronting a toxic chain of events, which will ultimately put your recovery at jeopardy of definite failure.
+Self-management of your symptoms may not be realistic either, and you may be confronting a toxic chain of events, which will ultimately put your recovery in jeopardy of definite failure.
 In the wake of such global distress to your overall mental status, I recommend a simple and easy plan to implement during these crises and persistent loss of possibly self-control and capacity to problem solve or create solutions for yourself.